pmadruga/ds-jobindex/reports/blogpost_engine.md

 ## Results
 ---

 The results results from the actual jobindex.dk website are then compared with direct search, TFIDF and BERT.
 The direct search is a very simple approach to return direct results, as explained before.
-Without going into details, it's limited into one function:
+Without going into details, it's limited into one algorithm:

 ```
 def find_direct_results(search_query):